-The Framework also states that "This feedback will focus on a few positive aspects of teaching and offer some advice as to how the lesson could have been approved."
-This conversation should be a positive and encouraging experience for the teacher.
+Feedback is NOT a matter of the inspector's personal opinion, it is entirely about the Framework criteria.
+The conversation should be a positive and encouraging experience for the teacher.
 It should be a professional conversation between colleagues.
 It should NEVER be a situation in which a teacher is reprimanded in any way for their performance.
-The teacher should be informed of the overall grade for the lesson, and the reasons for this.

-The best way to conduct a feed-back conversation is to start by asking the teacher how they thought the lesson went.
-They then have some ownership of the conversation and are much more likely to accept and act upon any advice that is given.
+Teachers should be informed of the checklist judgements made and the reasons for these.
+The best way to conduct a feedback conversation is to start by asking the teacher how they thought the lesson went.
+They then have some ownership of the conversation and are much more likely to accept and act on the judgements.